 The process is complete only when the parent:

-Completes the Parent PLUS application (must be completed yearly)
+Completes the Parent PLUS application (must be complete yearly)

 Signs the PLUS Master Promissory Note (MPN) with their FSA ID.
-(New PLUS borrowers/Endorsed applicants only – not necessary for returning students with previously approved PLUS loan)
+(New PLUS borrowers/Endorsed application only – not necessary for returning students with previously approved PLUS loan.)

 If the Parent PLUS Loan is denied, the student may contact Federal Student Aid at 1-800-557-7394 to appeal or obtain information about applying with an endorser.
 If a parent is denied the loan and cannot appeal or obtain an endorser, a student may be eligible to receive an additional $4,000 to $5,000 unsubsidized DL depending upon the student’s grade level.